pombredanne/django-th-pocket/README.rst

 Django Trigger Happy : Pocket Service
 =====================================

-This service provide an acces to your Pocket account
+This service provides an acces to your Pocket account from Trigger Happy

 Requirements :
 ==============
-* django_th: 0.8.0
+* django_th: 0.8.1
 * pocket : 0.2.4